Wednesday, August 28, 2024

 The following Monday came another attack.
 I tried contacting my regular doctor again.
 A staff member phoned back to say he recommended I go to the emergency room.
 There was no getting around it.
 This was the third time a doctor had sent me to the emergency room rather than treat me in their own office, the way doctors used to do.
 They used to treat people in well-staffed, well-equipped clinics.
 Now they send them to the emergency room.

-R and sat in the waiting room.
+R and I sat in the waiting room.
 It was crowded.
 Everyone watched a flat screen TV on which a cartoon played.
 It helped distract people from their pain.
 The man who’d taken my name and information when we first arrived, a guy with a goatee and a few tats that weren’t particularly fresh, pushed an old woman into the waiting room slouched in a wheelchair and without saying anything flipped the channel to another station, a corporate news show.
 Nobody said anything until the old woman left the room again.
 As soon as she was gone, we all decided to change the station again.
 We chose a courtroom drama.

 The door to the one of the emergency rooms opened and a middle-aged black woman in a hospital dressing gown poked her head out as if she were looking for someone.
 She looked pissed.
 Minutes later she stormed out of the room with a younger woman, maybe her daughter, and had changed back into her own clothes.
 It appeared she’d run out of patience waiting for help.
 Not a good sign.